evillage/evillage-android-demo/README.md

     </LinearLayout>

-* in ClangFirebaseMessagingService in onMessageReceived look at the connection between ClangFirebaseMessagingService the currentFragment in App
+* in ClangFirebaseMessagingService in onMessageReceived look at the connection between ClangFirebaseMessagingService and the currentFragment in App

                 if (remoteMessage.data.keys.contains("cd_payload")) {
                         val mFragment: MainFragment = (applicationContext as App).currentFragment